Sizing & Fit

 Adding a Removable Padded Hip Belt to the MILE is only recommended if your torso measurement is 17" or smaller.

-The EVLV has 35 liters of total volume, and is designed as an ultralight frameless pack for hikers who have a base weight of gear under 10 pounds.
+The EVLV has 35 liters and 38 liters of total volume, and is designed as an ultralight frameless pack for hikers who have a base weight of gear under 10 pounds.
 The EVLV has a max carry weight of 20 pounds, but can be increased to about 25 pounds with a Removable Padded Hip Belt added to it.

 Sizing a Waymark Gear Co.
 Framed Backpack: